Top 16 online proofing tools for faster feedback

 Approval Studio

-Approval Studio is a good fit for packaging and print workflows, but teams in regulated industries should note that it does not appear to hold company-level ISO 27001 certification.
+Approval Studio is a good fit for packaging and print workflows, but if you work in a regulated industry, you should note that it doesn’t appear to hold company-level ISO 27001 certification.
 This may rule it out for pharmaceutical, financial, or government creative operations.
-Storage and advanced features are limited on lower-tier plans.

 Best for: